-Tours & Safaris - Swaziland
+Tours & Safaris - Eswatini

-The climate and landscape of Swaziland are surprisingly diverse, ranging from cool, crisp highveld mountains to hot, dry lowveld where summer temperatures can reach 40°C/104°F. Most rainfall and thunderstorms occur during summer between November and March, and winters are pleasantly dry.
+The climate and landscape of Eswatini are surprisingly diverse, ranging from cool, crisp highveld mountains to hot, dry lowveld where summer temperatures can reach 40°C/104°F. Most rainfall and thunderstorms occur during summer between November and March, and winters are pleasantly dry.
 Meandering along the gently winding roads past handsome rocky outcrops, bubbling rivers, thorn tree dotted grasslands and fields of swaying sugar cane, one cannot help but feel relaxed.

-Wildlife and nature reserves are one of Swaziland’s specialties offering excellent species diversity and quality close encounters.
+Wildlife and nature reserves are one of Eswatini’s specialties offering excellent species diversity and quality close encounters.
 Hlane Royal National Park and Mkhaya Game Reserve offer unforgettable African safari experiences and a chance of seeing a variety of wildlife including lion, elephant and white and black rhino.
-Mbabane is Swaziland’s largest city and capital, and the stunning Malkerns and Ezulwini Valleys between Mbabane and Manzini are well known for their exquisite locally made arts and handcrafts including candles, hand blown glassware, batik items, jewellery and woven baskets.
+Mbabane is Eswatini’s largest city and capital, and the stunning Malkerns and Ezulwini Valleys between Mbabane and Manzini are well known for their exquisite locally made arts and handcrafts including candles, hand blown glassware, batik items, jewellery and woven baskets.